-Our CMS is old/highly customized/monstrous/complex.
+Our CMS is old, highly customized, monstrous, or complex.
 Can we still use BlueConic?

-Like other types of web-based tools, BlueConic work completely in the browser.
-We do not interfere or integrate with the CMS itself, only with the resulting HTML that the CMS spits out.
+Like other types of web-based tools, BlueConic works completely in the browser.
+It does not interfere or integrate with the CMS itself, only with the resulting HTML that the CMS spits out.
 For that reason, it doesn’t really matter what kind of CMS you have: BlueConic can always work with your website.

 OK, but what about flicker?

 After years of working in web tech, we built in smart mechanisms to prevent flicker effect even when loading is slow; for example, whitening out the part of the webpage where personalization will take place immediately while rendering the page, until BlueConic is sure that it is going to personalize that placement, or revert to the original content.